 First open the Libraries tab.
 Add a New Folder and choose the python folder of your QGIS installation.
-If you do not know where this folder is (it's not the plugins folder) open QGIS, start a python console and simply enter qgis and press Enter.
-It will show you which QGIS module it uses and its path.
-Strip the trailing /qqis/init.pyc from this path and you've got the path you are looking for.
+If you do not know where this folder is (it's not the plugins folder) open QGIS, start a python console and simply enter qgis and press enter.
+It will show you which qgis module it uses and its path.
+Strip the trailing \docsarrowqgis/init.pyc from this path and you've got the path you are looking for.

-You should also add your plugins folder here (on Linux it is ~/.qgis/python/plugins).
+You should also add your plugins folder here (on linux its ~/.qgis/python/plugins).

-Gambar 14.4: PyDev Debug Console
+Abbildung 13.4: PyDev Debug Console

 Next jump to the Forced Builtins tab, click on New... and enter qgis.
-This will make Eclipse parse the QGIS API.
+This will make eclipse parse the QGIS API.
 You probably also want eclipse to know about the PyQt4 API.
 Therefore also add PyQt4 as forced builtin.
-That should probably already be present in your libraries tab.
+That should probably already be present in your libraries tab